OCamlPro/opam-wix/README.md

            The package GUID that will be used to update the same package with different version without processing throught Windows Apps & features panel

+       --conf=PATH
+           Configuration file for the binary to install.
 ```
 ### Config file